Immersive Storytelling Residency Program

 The METL Immersive Storytelling Residency Program will bring together a cross-functional team of artists and creative technologists for six months, providing them access to advanced technologies and mentoring from award-winning faculty and industry leaders for the purpose of creating immersive content that furthers the artistic medium of storytelling.

-The three applicants selected for the residency will have different but complementary skill sets and will include a software engineer, technical artist and screenwriter/producer.
+The three applicants selected for the residency will have different but complementary skill sets and will include a game developer, technical artist and screenwriter/producer.

 The team will generate one immersive content concept (VR/AR/MR), then collaboratively develop, iterate and refine the concept with assistance from industry advisors and UNCSA School of Filmmaking faculty, culminating in a product ready to be launched into the world of immersive art and technology via submission to film festivals and online platforms.